Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 The L2 word size used by LoRaWAN is 1 byte (8 bits).
 The SCHC fragmentation over LoRaWAN uses the ACK-on-Error for uplink fragmentation and Ack-Always for downlink fragmentation.
-A LoRaWAN device cannot support simultaneous interleaved fragmentation sessions in the same direction (uplink or downlink).
-This means that only a single fragmented IPV6 datagram may be transmitted and/or received by the device at a given moment.
+A LoRaWAN end-device cannot support simultaneous interleaved fragmentation sessions in the same direction (uplink or downlink).
+This means that only a single fragmented IPV6 datagram may be transmitted and/or received by the end-device at a given moment.

 The fragmentation parameters are different for uplink and downlink